Why robot bees are a great idea

 While everyone from backyard beekeepers to Morgan Freeman is working on saving the bees, scientists are jumping into the fray and bringing robotic versions of the buzzing pollinators along with them.

-Researchers at Japan’s National Institute of Advanced Industrial Science and Technology have created a drone that transports pollen between flowers.
+Researchers at Japan’s National Institute of Advanced Industrial Science and Technology created a drone that transports pollen between flowers.
 It's tiny at just 4 centimeters wide and weighing only half an ounce.
+(You can see them in action in the above video.)
 And as New Scientist reports, it's effective when it comes to cross-pollinating:

 The bottom is covered in horsehair coated in a special sticky gel.
 When the drone flies onto a flower, pollen grains stick lightly to the gel, then rub off on the next flower visited.
 In experiments, the drone was able to cross-pollinate Japanese lilies (Lilium japonicum).
 Moreover, the soft, flexible animal hairs did not damage the stamens or pistils when the drone landed on the flowers.

-And at Harvard University, robotocists are designing RoboBees, tiny robots inspired by the "biology of a bee and the insect's hive behavior."
 I was quick to judge these robotic bees when I first head about them, based only on this headline: "Tiny Flying Robots Are Being Built To Pollinate Crops Instead Of Real Bees."

 "Sure," I thought, "Why bother saving the bees when we can build robot bees, and build factories and use precious resources to make them.
 What could be bad about that?"

 Then I took the time to learn what Harvard is doing.
-Yes, one of the possible functions of the RoboBees is pollination of crops.
+Yes, one of the possible functions of the RoboBees (shown in the above video) is pollination of crops.
 Real bees are critical to pollination.
 Without the pollination they provide, it's estimated that 85 percent of the Earth's plant species would be in danger.
 Right now, the bees are in danger.
 Colony collapse disorder has been decimating the bee population for years, and as mentioned above, there's a lot of work being done to figure out why it's happening and how to combat it.

-But the RoboBee is being designed to do much more than pollination, as you can see in this video:

-Harvard's RoboBee website lists all the useful applications this tiny robotic device can provide:
+But the RoboBee is designed to do much more than pollination.
+Harvard lists all the useful applications this tiny robotic device can provide:

 - autonomously pollinating a field of crops